 The explosion destroys the torture control panel, causing Craig’s restraints to fly open, freeing him.
 Maybe it’s just me but having your restraints fail in the open position seems like a bit of a design flaw.
 I mean prisons don’t design their cell doors to pop open when power is lost.
 It seems a bit dangerous to have an enemy strapped to your torture chair when any little power surge could potentially set them free, a very real possibility when you consider this is all going on in a desolate desert location that produces its own power with, as we’ll soon see, very delicate plumbing.

-Craig now free, spryly gets to his feet, caresses Swann’s face then charges head long down a hallway, in to the door leading out, which a guard was conveniently about to open, the force of Craig’s impact sends the man flying, allowing Craig to pick up his rifle.
+Craig now free, spryly gets to his feet, caresses Swann’s face then charges head long down a hallway, in to the door leading out, which a guard was conveniently about to open.
+The force of Craig’s impact sends the man flying, allowing Craig to pick up his rifle.
 Need I remind you this man just had two, count them two holes drilled in to his head!

 Craig quickly dispatches two more guards in the yard with the rifle and makes his way across the desert terrain, shooting over his shoulder at three more guards who appear several hundred feet away; of course Craig miraculously kills one of them!
 Through the gun fire, several of the various pipes and tanks around Craig and Swann are hit by enemy gunfire.
 Craig picks up a new weapon and takes cover in a doorway while several more guards advance; he pops out and instantly kills two more.
 Through all this he has time to take a longing look at Swann, then pop out of cover shooting one of the pipes they just passed, you know the ones which were riddled by the guard’s gunfire, except when Craig does it the pipe bursts in to flame cutting off the enemy advance!
 Suddenly a gate in a WIRE fence opens where a guard is standing, a guard who had perfect position on Craig, and could have killed him easily, if he understood that his bullets can travel through the holes between the wires in the fence.
 Craig kills him in a blink!
 A quad cycle pulls up, two more baddies jump off; Craig wielding the rifle one handed blows them away as well!
 Two more are coming down the stairs from the helipad; Craig extends the butt stock of the gun (See realism!) so he can expertly take aim and take them out!
-This whole sequence comes off as some bad video game, placed on the super easy setting, especially the gate bit, where once the player proceeds to the next battle field, more enemies spawn.
+This whole sequence comes off as some bad video game, placed on the super easy setting.
+Especially the gate bit, where once the player proceeds to the next battle field, the gate opens and more enemies spawn.
 The duo stroll, yes I said stroll and I mean stroll, because that is precisely what they do, up the stairs to the waiting helicopter, where Craig turns to Swann and breathlessly says, “Let’s go home”, just as… Wait for it… the whole damn base blows up!
 What the hell!
 Well at least that’s over!
 Now I can get out of here and… Craig to Swann: “It’s not over yet!”
 Oh bloody hell!…